RasaHQ/rasa/docs/config.rst

 You can provide options to rasa NLU through:

-- a json-formatted config file
+- a yaml-formatted config file
 - environment variables
 - command line arguments